aicenter/FUP/lectures/lecture05.md

 In the case of LISP-like languages we already wrote our code in terms of S-expressions, which means that *we don't have to worry about parsing our code* at all!
 Parsing is provided for free by the racket language, because it is *homoiconic*[^homoiconic].
-Menaing, our source code is already written as a nested list.
+Meaning, our source code is already written as a nested list.
 Hence, we will only have to worry about the evaluation of given S-expressions.[^monadic-parsing]

 [^homoiconic]: [Homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity)
-  essentially means `code == data`, so that programs that are written in homoiconic languages can immediately be used as datastructures (in our case: lists).
+  essentially means `code == data`, so that programs that are written in homoiconic languages can immediately be used as data-structures (in our case: lists).

-[^monadic-parsing]: If you have been looking forward to a lecture on parsing and are now disappointed, do not despair, we will have a full lecture on [*monadic parsing*](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) in a few weeks during tha Haskell part of this course.
+[^monadic-parsing]: If you have been looking forward to a lecture on parsing and are now disappointed, do not despair, we will have a full lecture on [*monadic parsing*](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) in a few weeks during the Haskell part of this course.

 ### Brainf*ck